mathewGlenn/Gawain/README.md

 # Gawain
-student checklist and task planner android app
+a simple task manager for students